seuros/throttle_machines/docs/MISSION_CONTROL.md

   period: 10   # per 10 seconds
 )

 # Fire the thrusters!
+(Check and consume pattern)
 5.times do
-  if thruster.allowed?
+  if thruster.allow?  # Check if we can fire
+    thruster.throttle!  # Consume one charge
     puts "🔥 Thruster fired!"
   else
     puts "⚠️  Thruster cooling down..."